 Transgender Rights, Coyotes, Girl Scouts, and Gaslighting – Happiness Between Tails

 Click H-E-R-E for my new podcast page at AnchorFM.
-This week’s audio show is the audio version of “Ableism: Discrimination Against Disabled People by The Wheelchair Teen,” which you can read the text version of H-E-R-E. (This show has a new graphic to reflect that it’s shortened from an earlier version that included information that’s become outdated.
+This week’s episode is the audio version of “Ableism: Discrimination Against Disabled People by The Wheelchair Teen,” which you can read the text version of H-E-R-E. (This show has a new graphic to reflect that it’s shortened from an earlier version that included information that’s become outdated.
 Anchor’s tools make editing easy!)